xwmx/nb/README.md

       Example with link to [[Target Note Title]] in content.

-  NB: All notes in a notebook must have titles.

   Depends on note-link-janitor:
     https://github.com/andymatuschak/note-link-janitor

+    Requirement: every note in the notebook must have a title.
 ```

 #### `copy`